2022–23 Glasgow Warriors season: United Rugby Championship

 The dates and times for the new season were announced on 5 August 2022.

 Glasgow Warriors went into their first competitive match of the season against Benetton Treviso in Italy, having only played one pre-season game.
 It showed, as the Italian side ran out comfortably with a 33-11 bonus point victory.
 New Head Coach Franco Smith stated: "Execution under pressure is one thing we definitely need to work on going forward.
 I also learnt a lot about the emotional intelligence of all of the players out there – you could see how each individual handled pressure, how they converted it into positive energy and so on."
 The team played the next week against Cardiff Rugby, sparking into life and scoring 8 tries.
 Matt Fagerson said: "We wanted to go out there and show the shifts we’ve made in our game, and while we know we’re by no means the finished article just yet, we did exactly that."
-That raised expectations for the away match against Ospreys but the Welsh side ran out 32-17 winners.
+That raised expectations for the away match against Ospreys but the Welsh side ran out 32–17 winners.
 Peter Murchie said: "The final scoreline was poor.
 There’s no getting away from that.
 The tale of the game is going to revolve around the mistakes we made, and we have to get better.
 There’s no two ways about it."

 A run against South African sides was next.
 The home match against last season's URC finalists Bulls saw Glasgow once again click into gear with a bonus point win.
 Frano Smith commented: "We worked hard all pre-season knowing that we would have to match the South African teams physically, and that was important to what we managed to achieve tonight."

+A pattern was beginning to develop with another away loss to the Sharks.
+Nigel Carolan reflected: "We had a plan to move them around, and we only really managed to click into that plan at about the 38 or 39 minute mark.
+We kicked too much across the board, and we knew that there was going to be an onslaught coming when the Sharks emptied the bench."

+The next match, away to Lions was postponed, so the Warriors went back to a home match against Benetton.
+The home win run continued.
+Debutant Alex Samuel noted: "It was a bit stop-start, but we showed tonight that we can play the Glasgow way.
+Our backs were firing really well tonight, I thought they were outstanding throughout.
+Up front, too, we were dominant all game – our scrum towards the end, in particular, was so impressive.
+We got after them at the lineout really well, too, and it was brilliant to see it all gel together so well."